digitalocean/Kubernetes-Starter-Kit-Developers/06-setup-backup-restore/trilio.md

 ## Step 1 - Installing TrilioVault for Kubernetes

-In this step, you will learn how to deploy `TrilioVault` for DOKS, and manage `TVK` installations via `Helm`.
+In this step, you will learn how to deploy `TrilioVault` for `DOKS`, and manage `TVK` installations via `Helm`.
 Backups data will be stored in the `DO Spaces` bucket created earlier in the [Prerequisites](#prerequisites) section.

 `TrilioVault` application can be installed many ways:

 - Via the [tvk-oneclick](https://github.com/trilioData/tvk-plugins/blob/main/docs/tvk-oneclick/README.md) `krew` plugin.
-It has some interesting features, like: checking Kubernetes cluster prerequisites, post install validations, automatic licensing of the product (using the free basic license), applicationupgrades management, etc. `Starter Kit` is using `Helm` to manage application releases, so the main focus will be around Helm.
+It has some interesting features, like: checking Kubernetes cluster prerequisites, post install validations, automatic licensing of the product (using the free basic license), application upgrades management, etc.
 - Via the `TrilioVault Operator` (installable via `Helm`).
 You define a `TrilioVaultManager` CRD, which tells `TrilioVault` operator how to handle the `installation`, `post-configuration` steps, and future `upgrades` of the `Trilio` application components.
-- Fully managed by `Helm`, via the `K8s-TrilioVault` chart (covered in this tutorial).
+- Fully managed by `Helm`, via the [k8s-triliovault](http://charts.k8strilio.net/trilio-stable/k8s-triliovault) chart (covered in this tutorial).

-`TrilioVault` is `free` of charge for `Kubernetes` clusters with up to `10 nodes`.
-You can use all of its features, no limitations.
-You can read more about the licensing model on the official [Trilio Licensing](https://docs.trilio.io/kubernetes/overview/licensing) page.
-The free basic license should suffice for most development needs.

 ### Installing TrilioVault using Helm